Skip to Content

 • Submit the Discharge Monitoring Reports online or submit an approved Discharge Monitoring Report form (DMR) (EPA Form 3320-1).

-• Pay the annual fee within 30 days of receipt of the invoice (There is no annual fee for Level I.).
+• Pay the annual fee within 30 days of receipt of the invoice (there is no annual fee for a Level I facility).

-• Submit a Notice of Termination Microsoft Word Document (NOT) when all discharges authorized by the permit are eliminated, completed, or if the operator or owner changes.
+• You must submit a Notice of Termination Microsoft Word Document (NOT) when all discharges authorized by the permit are eliminated, completed, or if the operator or owner changes.

 Contact us if you have questions.